 Keeping Your Feet Happy

-Before we jump into the best shoes for Europe, there are a few steps you can take to keep your feet happy on your trip.
+In addition to the best shoes for Europe, there are a few steps you can take to keep your feet happy on your trip:

 One reader swapped between two shoes and kept her feet happy.
 She says, “I just got back from two weeks in Italy, rotating between a pair of Hartjes XS lace-ups and Keen Rose sandals.
 I walked between 7 and 9 miles a day in really ferocious heat and never had a problem, and am truly grateful for both of those pairs of shoes.”